 Extralite of Italy have chosen their name with good reason – in many categories they truly are the lightest out there.
 Careful engineering and material choices result in super light parts that perform.

-At 49 grams this is very light front hub, but it still features reasonable sized bearings and a pre-load adjuster, making it suitable for training as well as race wheels.
+At 48 grams this is very light front hub, but it still features reasonable sized bearings and a pre-load adjuster.
+I generally recommend Extralite hubs for special event wheels.
 This hub can be mated to a rim of your choice from Enve or elsewhere to make a superb lightweight wheel.

 Chris King needs no introduction; the quality of their product, from headsets to hubs and now even to bottom brackets, is key to their reputation.
 Being made in an environmentally friendly manner in Portland, Oregon (just up State from English Cycles!) only adds to the attraction.
 Their road hubs, which offer durability and flexibility (wide choice of drillings and colors) in a fairly low weight package, complement their long running standard and mountain series.

 Typical Chris King construction and finish with low friction seals.
 10 color options and 5 year warranty.

 This hub uses a titanium 45 tooth ringdrive for fast engagement, low friction seals and the usual Chris King high precision construction and 5 year warranty.

 (plus $30 for a Campagnolo freehub body)